 Criminal record applications are processed for the FA by the FA Criminal Records Unit at https://gbg.onlinedisclosures.co.uk/

-All individuals who are working directly with children and young people in football MUST have an FA Enhanced CRC relating to Regulated Activity.
-This means that if you care for, train, supervise or have sole care of children and young people under the age of 18 years in football, as part of your normal Club, League or County duties or you are a Referee Officiating football at U18’s and/or younger, you MUST have a FA Enhanced CRC.
+All individuals who are working directly with children and young people in football MUST have an FA Enhanced DBS relating to Regulated Activity.
+This means that if you care for, train, supervise or have sole care of children and young people under the age of 18 years in football, as part of your normal Club, League or County duties or you are a Referee Officiating football at U18’s and/or younger, you MUST have a FA Enhanced DBS.

 || Administration fee online application method

 Choosing to process your applications using the online DBS system as opposed to paper form applications saves £10 per check.

 Online User Guides to the updated online DBS system – now called ‘Online Disclosures’ – for both Applicants and Verifiers are available from the following link https://gbg.onlinedisclosures.co.uk/

 If you require any support or guidance in using the online application process or in completing a paper application form you can contact the FA Criminal Records Unit - now called Online Disclosures - at FAChecks@thefa.com or call 0845 210 8080.
 They will be happy to assist.

 For specific information regarding DBS relating to clubs, coaches, FA Licensed Tutors, Referees, FAQ’s, e-guide to the DBS system, and general guidance, go to www.thefa.com/football-rules-governance/safeguarding/section-3-safer-recruitment-and-dbs-checks

 Should your League or Club not have a Welfare Officer in place for any reason who can complete criminal record applications please contact Michael Bell at Durham County FA who can advise - 0191 3872929 (Option 1) or Safeguarding@DurhamFA.com